Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Detect Plugins"			"1"

 			// Spawn Mutant Tanks during finales only.
+			// Note: This setting can be used for standard Tanks.
 			// --
 			// 0: OFF, Mutant Tanks will spawn on any map.
 			// 1: ON, Mutant Tanks will only spawn on finale maps.